 Until 6 April 2006 overseas transfers from UK pension schemes were relatively unusual.
 This was because of the restrictions then set out by HMRC in relation to such transfers and, in addition, the requirement for some transfers to overseas pension schemes to obtain HMRC consent.

-Even where HMRC consent was not required, substantial written information needed to be obtained and retained by the UK pension scheme making
+Even where HMRC consent was not required, substantial written information needed to be obtained

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.